RetronEletron/EmergeLibrary/README.md

 ## Downloading the stage4

-Firstly go to torrent.
+Firstly go to releases.
 Then select your stage4 of choice
-Then go the your bittorrent client and download it.
+Then download it.
 Then copy it to /mnt/gentoo

 ## Unsquashing the stage4